zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 {% tabs %}
 {% tab title="Local" %}

-When using the Kubeflow orchestrator locally, you'll additionally need
+When using the Kubeflow orchestrator locally, you'll additionally need:
 * [K3D](https://k3d.io/v5.2.1/#installation) installed to spin up a local Kubernetes cluster.
 * A [local container registry](../container-registries/default.md) as part of your stack.

 {% hint style="warning" %}
 The local Kubeflow Pipelines deployment requires more than 2 GB of RAM,